 Labor Day doesn't just mark the end of summer, or the start of a new school year.
 At least it shouldn't.
 This federal holiday, created in 1894 and set on the first Monday in September, is actually a celebration of America's workers.
 It celebrates the end of horrid practices such as child labor, 12-hour workdays and unsafe working conditions.
 And it lauds the American workers who helped create today's safer, more equitable work environment.

-Many women were leaders in the early labor-rights movement, as discussed in a recent episode of the podcast Stuff Mom Never Told You.
+Many women were leaders in the early labor-rights movement, as discussed in an episode of the podcast Stuff Mom Never Told You.
 In "The Women of the Labor Movement," co-hosts Emilie Aries and Bridget Todd spotlighted one of America's first female, minority activists, Lucy Gonzales Parsons.

 Born in Texas in the 1850s, Parsons was of Mexican, Native American and African-American descent, though she denied her African-American heritage probably because of the brutal racism blacks experienced at the time.
 She married Albert Parsons, a white man, although there were laws banning interracial marriage back then.
 The two fled to Chicago in the 1870s, after Albert Parsons was shot in the leg and threatened with lynching while helping black citizens register to vote.

 Once in Chicago, the couple became involved in the Socialist Labor Party, and then anarchist movements, where violence was deemed acceptable — almost necessary — to fight injustice.
 Parsons, a gifted speaker and writer, used her words to lead fights against African-American lynchings, the sharecropper system, 12-hour workdays and other issues.
 Massive worker strikes began spreading across the country.
 Then tragedy struck.